kogakure/website-hugo-stefanimhoff.de/source/styleguide/index.markdown

 <p lang="ja">彼女は<q>日本語に猫は<q>にゃん</q>と鳴く</q>と言った。</p>

+### Verse

+Here, a part of a poem is marked:

+{% verse Lewis Carroll, Jabberwocky (1832-98) %}
+‘Twas brillig, and the slithy toves
+Did gyre and gimble            in the wabe;
+All mimsy     were     the borogoves,
+And       the mome     raths            outgrabe.
+{% endverse %}

 ### Ordered list
 The `ol` element denotes an ordered list, and various numbering schemes are available through the CSS (including 1,2,3… a,b,c… i,ii,iii… and so on).
 Each item requires a surrounding `<li>` and `</li>` tag, to denote individual items within the list (as you may have guessed, li stands for list item).